System Design Space

 xDS APIs: Discovery Services

 The xDS APIs allow Envoy to receive dynamic configuration from the control plane and apply it without restarting the proxy.
-That is the mechanism behind safe progressive rollout and real-time traffic control.
+That is exactly what makes a safe progressive rollout and real-time traffic control possible: a route can shift without taking the service out of rotation.

 LDS